Luming-L/Project/macs2.md

 # Step 5: Scale the ChIP and control to the same sequencing depth
 Scale down the larger sample to the smaller one.
 This will make sure the noise won't be amplified through scaling and improve the specificity of the final results.
+Scaled down the control bias by multiplying with the ratio between ChIP and control which is 199583/199867=.99858
 ```bash
 macs2 bdgopt -i local_bias_raw.bdg -m multiply -p .99858 -o local_lambda.bdg
 ```